gramatan/Telegram_AIogram_Favorites_bot/README.md

 # Telegram Extended Favorites bot
 This project is a Telegram bot built with the Aiogram library.
 The bot manages user messages and allows them to save, forward, and categorize messages in different channels.
-It uses PostgreSQL as its database to store user and bot activity logs.

 ## Getting Started